Difference Between Diesel Engines and Gasoline Engines

 How much gas will ruin a diesel engine?

-Even a small amount of gasoline, as little as 1-2%, can cause damage to a diesel engine.
-Larger quantities can lead to more severe damage, potentially resulting in complete engine failure.
-It’s crucial to avoid any contamination of diesel fuel with gasoline.
+Even 1-2% gas can damage a diesel engine.
+Larger amounts can cause severe harm or complete failure. t’s crucial to avoid contaminating diesel with gasoline.

 How do I get gas out of my diesel truck?